MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 ### Collect and stream monitoring data to third-party or on-premises tools

 To collect metrics and logs from Azure infrastructure and platform resources, you need to enable Azure Diagnostics logs for those resources.
 Additionally, with Azure VMs, you can collect metrics and logs from the guest OS by enabling the Azure Diagnostics extension.
-To forward the diagnostics data that's emitted from your Azure resources to your on-premises tools or managed service provider, configure [Event Hubs](/azure/azure-monitor/essentials/resource-logs#send-to-azure-event-hubs) to stream the data to them.
+To forward the diagnostics data that's emitted from your Azure resources to your on-premises tools or managed service provider, configure [Azure Event Hubs](/azure/azure-monitor/essentials/resource-logs#send-to-azure-event-hubs) to stream the data to them.

 ### Monitor with System Center Operations Manager